Host Your Own Screening

 If publicizing an event is new to you, contact another organization in your community that you know has experience with event promotion and ask for their help.

 3. Preparing for the event and materials

 TEST EQUIPMENT: To order a DVD for your screening, click here.
+Be sure to use the coupon code ‘elderjusticenow‘ so that you receive the DVD at cost ($7.50).
 We will send you the DVD in the mail and although it will likely have no flaws, we encourage you to watch the video before the screening using the equipment that you will use at the event.
 We also recommend that you have the video projector system set up at least a half hour before the audience arrives so you can ensure that everything is running smoothly.
 Be sure to address the needs of people with hearing and visual limitations, especially if your target audience is older Americans.

 MATERIALS: Whether or not you have a conversation with the audience, we strongly encourage you to provide printed materials that the audience can take home.
 We recognize that you will likely have materials appropriate for your audience but have also provided a variety of printouts in our Screening Guide just in case.
 These include an:

 - Elder Abuse Fact Sheet

 - Summary of the Human Rights of the Aged